 - Reviewed patent applications as a member of the Security patent committee.

 Microsoft Corp. — SVC, Mountain View, CA — 2008–2012

-- As part of Whole Page Relevance within Bing, maintained and further developed the core Natural Language Tools and Technologies brought in from Powerset.
-Including Finite State technology, the syntactic parser (XLE) and the semantic processing component licensed from Xerox PARC.
+- Maintained and further developed core Natural Language Tools and Technologies licensed from Xerox PARC: Finite State technology, syntactic parser (XLE) and semantic processing component (“Transfer”).
+Integrated FST into Bing’s Whole Page Relevance query-classifier and Cortana back-ends.

 - Developed summarization technology, for use in the commerce portal within Bing.

 - Helped integrate Finite State Machines in Bing query-classifiers and Cortana back-ends.

 Powerset, San Francisco, CA — 2006–2008

 - First regular employee.
 Helped set up the company starting in 2005.